Air France-KLM urges French authorities to ease airport security checks

-AIX-EN-PROVENCE, France The chief executive officer of Franco-Dutch airline group Air France-KLM (AIRF.PA) urged French authorities on Saturday to take "urgent" measures to reduce delays for passengers caused by security checks at Paris airports.
+AIX-EN-PROVENCE, France (Reuters) - The chief executive officer of Franco-Dutch airline group Air France-KLM (AIRF.PA) urged French authorities on Saturday to take "urgent" measures to reduce delays for passengers caused by security checks at Paris airports.

 The delays caused by police checks, in a country that was hit by deadly Islamist militant attacks in the last two years, come at a time when passenger traffic is picking up ahead of the crucial summer holiday season, according to Jean-Marc Janaillac.